AcademySoftwareFoundation/Imath/docs/PortingGuide2-3.md

    autotools setup.

 3. Deprecate the OpenEXR_Viewers code.
-It was impossibly out of date and of litle modern value.
+It was impossibly out of date and of little modern value.

 Thus, with the 2.4 release, the "IlmBase" libraries are no longer distributed in a form that is readily separable from the rest of